 - Borrow books from the library.
 Check out your local library before you order your next book online.

 - State and City Tax Credit.
-Search for the name of your state or city and the word “tax credit”.
-Some states and/or lower jurisdictions offer tax credit for eligible individuals.
+Search for the name of your state or city and the word “tax credit.”
+Some states and/or lower jurisdictions offer tax credits for eligible individuals.

-- Wait before you buy.
-Wait at least 24 hours before you buy something that’s not essential.
-This way, you will have time to avoid impulse buy.
+- Wait before you buy it.
+Wait at least 24 hours (30 days waiting period is ideal) before you buy something that’s not essential.
+This way, you will have time to avoid an impulse buy.